paulpierce34/YewBot/README.md

 # YewBot
-Fully automated OSRS woodcutting bot with included banking functions
+Fully automated OSRS woodcutting bot with included banking functions.
+The banking portion will only work if you execute script in Southeast Falador as shown in images and video below.
+This script utilizes image detection in both opencv and pyautogui libraries.
+No third party clients, third party plugins, no bans :)